godswillumukoro/Face-Detector-and-Censor/README.md

-This simple app detects your face using the FaceDetector API .
-And would currently only work on Chrome.
-Plus you have to enable 'Experimental Web Platform features' on your chrome browser to run it.
+This simple app detects and censors your face using the FaceDetector API, which simply takes as input video from your webcam or selected camera.
+It currently only works on Chrome.
+Plus you have to enable 'Experimental Web Platform features' on your chrome browser for it to run.
+You have options to set how censored you want your face to be.
+Have fun!